8ivek/wordpress-course/README.md

 # Wordpress Course
 - How do a website work?

-> Homework 1: Visit a website and list out the features of the website

   - Request and response diagram
+  - Client server architecture
+  - Routing

-  - DNS
+  - DNS (Domain Name System) as phone book of internet
   - explain difference between http and https, ftp, sftp.
-  - protocol
+  - Protocol
   - encryption / decryption: explain basic form of encryption
+> Homework 1: Visit a website and list out the features of the website

 - what is a Database? how database works?